-- Request for Official Letter from CGU (available on the Registrar’s Form Index)
+- Request for Official Letter from CGU (the Forms webpage)

 Foreign embassies, funding sponsors, and other scholarship providers may or may not accept official documents offered by CGU or through our verification services.
 Some will require a formal letter from the registrar or other official that includes the seal of the institution.
-If your third party insists on an official letter about your enrollment or your degree, you may submit your request to the Registrar’s Office using the Request for Official Letter from CGU form (available on the Registrar’s Form Index).
+If your third party insists on an official letter about your enrollment or your degree, you may submit your request to the Registrar’s Office using the Request for Official Letter from CGU form (available on the Forms webpage).

 Please note that the information required by your third party may encompass information that can only be provided by your advisor or your department/program.
 In those instances, you must submit your request direct to the appropriate faculty member or CGU official.